-A large project such as an Electronic Health Record (EHR) implementation is daunting and intense for any organization.
+A large project such as an Electronic Health Record (EHR) or Enterprise Resource Planning (ERP) implementation is daunting and intense for any organization.
 These type of transformational projects are typically larger than any previous organizational coordinated effort; and success in the project will influence the health system’s success as a whole.
 Directing a large project is more than maintaining a project plan, being attentive to the time frame, and keeping the budget under control.
 The softer elements of change management, culture, and personnel interactions can get lost in the structured work but are just as important.

 Therefore, keep the following in the forefront of your mind as you implement a large transformational project: